AyoubToueti/springboot-http-generator/README.md

 - Only supports Java Spring Boot projects
 - Requires well-formatted Spring annotations
-- Complex generic types may not be fully supported
+- Complex generic types may not be fully supported or may take longer to generate
 - Circular references in model classes are handled with empty objects

 ## Contributing